-Dr. Shen is the Paul Pigott Professor in Physical Sciences, Professor of Physics, Applied Physics and SLAC Photon Science Departments, as well as a senior fellow of the Precourt Institute for Energy, Stanford University.
-He is also the Advisor for Science and Technology of SLAC National Accelerator Laboratory and a member of the Advisory Committee of the Joint Center of Energy Storage Research (JCESR).
+Dr. Shen is the Paul Pigott Professor in Physical Sciences, Professor of Physics, Applied Physics and SLAC Photon Science Departments, as well as a senior fellow of the Precourt Institute for Energy, at Stanford University.
+He is also the Advisor for Science and Technology of SLAC National Accelerator Laboratory and a member of the faculty advisory board of the Knight-Hennessy Scholars program at Stanford University.

 Dr. Shen's work has been recognized by important awards, including the Centennial Lecture of the American Physical Society, the Kamerlingh Onne Prize (international prize on superconductivity); the E.O.
-Lawrence Award (Department of Energy award); the Oliver E. Buckley Prize (condensed matter prize of the American Physical Society); Einstein Professorship (Chinese Academy of Sciences).
-In 2015, Dr. Shen was elected into the National Academy of Sciences.
+Lawrence Award (Department of Energy award); the Oliver E. Buckley Prize (condensed matter prize of the American Physical Society); Einstein Professorship Award (Chinese Academy of Sciences).
+In 2015, Dr. Shen was elected as a member of the National Academy of Sciences.
 While in 2017, He was elected as a fellow of American Academy of Arts and Sciences, and a foreign member of the Chinese Academy of Sciences.
 Furthermore in 2019, he was named William and Flora Hewlett Foundation Fellow at the Radcliffe Institute for Advanced Study and the Loeb Lecturer of Physics, Harvard University.

 Dr. Shen continues to be recognized in 2020 by being named Tage Erlander Guest Professor by the Swedish Research Council and KTH Royal Institute of Technology, Sweden.
 Dr. Shen’s works have also been featured in public media, such as ABC Evening News, Washington Post, and National Public Radio.

 Students & Postdocs

-Dr. Shen has mentored more than fifty graduate students and postdoctoral associates over the last three decades.
-These graduate students and postdoctoral associates are now part of the highly skilled scientific personnel for research institutes and industry.
-About thirty of them are now faculty members of research universities in North America, Asia and Europe.
-More than a dozen become core staff of technology companies and national laboratories and research institutes.
-About ten started their own companies, worked as venture capitalists or executives of PE/financial firms and national professional societies.
+Dr. Shen has mentored more than eighty graduate students and postdoctoral associates over the last three decades.
+These graduate students and postdoctoral associates are now part of the highly skilled scientific personnel for research institutes and industry worldwide.
+Over forty of them are now faculty members of research universities in North America, Asia and Europe.
+About ten become scientific staff of national laboratories and research institutes.
+Over a dozen started their own companies, worked as venture capitalists or in technology companies like Intel and Apple Inc.